sekicollective/sekicollective/README.md

 <p align="center">
-୭　　╱ 　 ͘ . graphics made by me.
+୭　　╱ 　 ͘ . when you call my name, there will be no answer.
 </p>